 The Water Reclamation Facility (WRF) is designed to treat up to 3.6 million gallons of wastewater a day.
-The facility is designed to remove the following
+The facility is designed to remove the following from its discharge:

 Critical equipment is monitored 24 hours a day with a computerized data acquisition system.
 The facility is also equipped with 3 standby generators.